Skip to content

 Two paths reach NATS WebSocket:

-Caddyfile.bareproxies/nats-wsdirectly to NATS WS port 4223.
-The gateway never sees the request. - Local mode:
+• Production: Caddyfile.bare proxies /nats-ws directly to NATS WS port 4223.
+The gateway never sees the request.

 Both work.
 If you're debugging "why does WS work on prod but not in dev" or vice versa, the answer is which path is active.